NATUROPATHIC MEDICINE FOR YOU (CONTINUED)

 microbiology, pharmacology, and natural therapeutic methods of healing such as those mentioned above, extensive clinical

 experience and are then subject to 2 sets of licensure examinations from the Naturopathic Practitioners Licensing

 Examinations and practical examinations from the Board of Directors of Drugless Therapy Act

-assessment of the patient’s diet, environment, toxic load, stress, and other aspects of lifestyle
+health goals through a comprehensive patient history intake, including a health assessment of the your diet, environment, toxic load, stress, and other aspects of your

 Diagnosis of the disease is only part of the process; once a good understanding of the patient’s health and disease